navikt/github-package-registry-mirror/README.md

 Every commit to the `master`-branch will automatically be built by Google Cloud Build, and the resulting Docker image is deployed as a serverless function on Google Cloud Run.

-The app runs on [https://github-package-registry-mirror-sr4qwz23da-ew.a.run.app/](https://github-package-registry-mirror-sr4qwz23da-ew.a.run.app/) as part of the "aura" project on Google Cloud.
+The app runs on [https://github-package-registry-mirror.gc.nav.no/](https://github-package-registry-mirror-sr4qwz23da-ew.a.run.app/).

 ## Cache